qppd/smart-chair/README.md

    git clone https://github.com/qppd/smart-chair.git
    ```
 3. Open `source/SmartChair/SmartChair.ino` in Arduino IDE
-4. Select your Arduino board from Tools > Board
+4. Select your ESP32 board from Tools > Board (e.g., ESP32 Dev Module)
 5. Select the correct port from Tools > Port
-6. Click Upload to flash the code to your Arduino
+6. Click Upload to flash the code to your ESP32

 ## Usage

-1. Power on the Arduino board
+1. Power on the ESP32 board
 2. The system will initialize and begin monitoring sensors
-3. Sit on the chair to trigger occupancy detection
-4. Observe LED indicators or serial output for system status
-5. Customize behavior by modifying the Arduino sketch

-For debugging, open the Serial Monitor in Arduino IDE (Tools > Serial Monitor) to view sensor readings and system messages.
+3. Open Serial Monitor in Arduino IDE (Tools > Serial Monitor) to interact with the system
+4. Send commands like 'p1', 'v1', 'f1', 'led on', etc. to test components
+5. Type 'help' for a list of available commands

 ## Project Structure